piccard21/laravel-easy-log/README.md

 #### Application-Level

-- if you wanna log on application-level, means also laravel is logging through Laravel-Easy-Log add the following to **bootstrap/app.php** just before  **return  $app;**
+- if you wanna log on application-level, means also laravel is logging through Laravel-Easy-Log, add the following to **bootstrap/app.php** just before  **return  $app;**

 ```
 $app->configureMonologUsing(function ($logger) {